Rockoban420/Rockoban420/README.md

 - ⚡ Fun fact: My javascript skills are top notch.
 In high school I participated in extra classes for C++ and learned very in depth sorting algorithms and Dijkstra with nodes so starting on Javascript was like a walk in the park.
 Back-end server handling was a challenge and I have been loving every second of it.
 I cant wait to put my skills and knowledge to the test

-- Other projects I worked on with teams: https://github.com/zelada5574/SocialMediagang https://github.com/SamanthaJoy13/so_youre_looking_for_a_hotel
+- 🔥 Other projects I worked on with teams:
+- Chirper (Fullstack social media app) https://github.com/zelada5574/SocialMediagang
+- Hotel lookup with google maps API and priceline API: https://github.com/SamanthaJoy13/so_youre_looking_for_a_hotel

-- Check out my portfolio site! https://rockoban420.github.io/portfolio_lau/
+- 🎈 Check out my portfolio site! https://rockoban420.github.io/portfolio_lau/